StDensity/Microsoft-Rewards-Automation/README.md

-# Status | [Stopped Updating]
+# Status
-🟡 I haven't used it in a while, So I don't know.
+🟢 It's still working for a person I know.
+I haven't used it in a while, So I don't know.

 # Microsoft-Rewards-Automation
 A program to automate web searches for quick Microsoft Rewards completion.
 (Both PC and ~Mobile~)